-Bespoke PowerPoint presentations (the theory element of the course can be provided by remote learning or face-to-face) followed by question and answer sessions
+- Bespoke PowerPoint presentations (the theory element of the course can be provided by remote learning or face-to-face training) followed by question and answer sessions

 Learners are assessed on the safe use of evacuation aids and the correct selection and use of portable fire extinguishers, as well as through question and answer sessions

 - The certificate will be valid for one (1) year